ggstuart/advanced-web-development/content/1-introducing-web-development/introducing-javascript/slides/51-DOM-manipulation.md

 ---
 title: DOM Manipulation
 type: slide
-order: 50
+order: 51
-classes: [two-three, block-burger]
+classes: [one-two, block-burger]
 ---

 > The DOM, or Document Object Model is a data structure representing the entire document.